Skip to Content

 Law 5: The Eccentricity Balance

-The load distribution differs from Law 3: Jupiter carries only 51% (vs 81% for inclination), while Uranus contributes 37% — making the eccentricity balance more evenly spread among the three outer 203° planets.
+The load distribution differs from Law 3: Jupiter carries only 51% (vs 81% for inclination), while Uranus contributes 37% — making the eccentricity balance more evenly spread among the three outer in-phase planets.

 This balance is not a structural artifact — three tests confirm it depends on the actual eccentricity values:

-- The balance peaks sharply at linear eccentricity (100% with dual-balanced eccentricities), dropping to 91% for eccentricity squared — linear dependence is special
+3. The balance peaks sharply at linear eccentricity (99.8632% with phase-derived base eccentricities), dropping to 91% for eccentricity squared — linear dependence is special

 This is genuinely independent of Law 3: the eccentricity weights differ from the inclination weights by over 100-fold for some planets, yet both conditions are satisfied by the same set of Fibonacci divisors and the same phase assignment.
 The eccentricity balance operates on linear e rather than e², distinguishing it from the quadratic Angular Momentum Deficit (AMD) — the standard conserved quantity in secular theory.
 What conservation law produces this linear balance remains an open question.